-If you’ll be making a batch specifically for freezing, just leave out the pasta.
+If you’ll be making this chicken and vegetable soup recipe specifically for freezing, just leave out the pasta.
 Freeze it in an airtight container for up to 3 months, leaving some room at the top for the liquid to expand.

 Then, cook the ditalini by itself and stir in when reheating.
 For more flavor, use chicken broth instead of water to boil the pasta.

 It’s a very short, round noodle shaped like a tube.
 Think tiny macaroni without the bend.

 This is a great choice for when you want just a little pasta bite or if you don’t want the noodles to overwhelm the dish.

 Orzo, alphabet, or other small pasta shapes are a great substitute if ditalini is not available where you shop.